Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

                         `(?i)example` to match "example" regardless of case.
                         `^(?!.*example).*$` to match any string except
                         "example" (negative lookahead).
-  --mirror-mismatch-severity {ok,warn,crit,unknown}
+  --member-severity {ok,warn,crit,unknown}
+                        State to report when the kernel says a member device wants replacing, has seen a write error, or has bad blocks that are not acknowledged yet.
+None of the three reaches /proc/mdstat, so an array carrying one of them still reads as complete.
+Default: warn --mirror-mismatch-severity {ok,warn,crit,unknown}
                         State to report when a consistency check found inconsistent sectors on a mirrored array (RAID 1, RAID